All Practice Exams

 7A QASP-S receives an offer to provide ABA services to her cousin's child.
 The QASP-S should:

-B.Decline due to a multiple/dual relationship and refer to a qualified colleague
+B.Decline the multiple relationship and refer to a colleague

 Explanation: Dual relationships with family members compromise objectivity and create role conflict.
 The QASP-S should decline and refer to a qualified colleague.